 - 27th Amendment the US Constitutions ratified: no salary change for members of Congress until the next term of office for Representatives.

 - Riots, looting and civil disobedience breaks out in Los Angeles when police officers are acquitted in their trial for "excessive force" against Rodney King.

 - Bill Clinton is elected president, defeating George H. W. Bush and Ross Pirot.

-- Queen Elizabeth II regrets this year as "Annus Horribilis" for the royal family amid scandals.
+- Queen Elizabeth II regrets this year as "Annus Horribilis" as the royal family endures scandals.